As a key part of Cibus’ founding team, Peter took a lead role in developing the core technologies associated with the

 establishment of a method for the regeneration of plants from protoplasts of Coffea.

-Jonathan serves as our Chief Accounting Officer and has served as our Vice President & Corporate
+Jonathan serves as our Chief Financial Officer and has served as our Vice President & Corporate

 Controller since May 2018.
 Mr. Wygant was previously the Corporate Controller and Chief Accounting Officer